e1miran/Now-Playing-Serato/docs/quirks.rst

 Song Path Substitution
 ----------------------

-Similar to the prior issue, the DJ software's files may reference a file path that is not the same as what ``Now Playing`` has access.
-Setting these values will allow you to do a 'search and replace' of any song files that are referenced.
+Like the previous issue, the DJ software's files may reference a file path unlike what ``Now Playing`` has access to on the machine where it is running.
+Setting these values will allow you to do a 'search and replace' of any referenced song files.

 For example: